In the News

 |State||Share of Master’s Grads on Temporary Visas||Share of Ph.D.
 Grads on Temporary Visas|

-While every state was short STEM workers in 2014, the shortage was particularly acute in Iowa and North Dakota, where employers listed 52 and 36 STEM positions, respectively, for each unemployed STEM worker.
+While every state was short STEM workers in 2015, the shortage was particularly acute in North Dakota and South Dakota, where employers listed 87 and 71 STEM positions, respectively, for each unemployed STEM worker.
 These are gaps that immigrants could help fill.
-In North Dakota, for instance, immigrants made up just two percent of all STEM workers in 2014, one of the lowest shares in the country.
+In South Dakota, for instance, immigrants made up just three percent of all STEM workers in 2015, one of the lowest shares in the country.

 |State||Number of STEM Jobs Posted||Number of Unemployed STEM Workers||Ratio of Open Jobs to Unemployed Workers|